Trips and Itineraries for Modhera

 This temple is dedicated to the HindU Sun God, Surya on the banks of the river Pushpavati built in 1026 AD by King Bhimdev.
 Prayers are not offered in this temple, now, and is under the supervision of ASI.

+It is situated on the bank of the river Pushpavati, 25 km from Mehsana and 102 km from Ahmedabad.
+It was built in 1026 AD by King Bhimdev of the Solanki dynasty.
+In the present times, prayers are not offered in this temple.
+This temple is now under the supervision of Archaeological Survey of India.
 According to these Puranas, Lord Rama, after defeating Ravana, asked sage Vasistha to show him a place of pilgrimage where he could go and purify himself from the sin of Brahma-hatya (the sin of killing a Brahmin, because Ravana was a Brahmin by birth).
 Sage Vasistha showed him Dharmaranya, which was near the modern town of Modhera.
 In the Dharmaranya, he settled at a village Modherak and performed a yagna there.
 Thereafter he established a village and named it Sitapur.
 This village is about 15 km from Becharaji Modherak village and it subsequently came to be known as Modhera.

 Recently one of our cousins came to spend a couple of days with us and we decided to visit Sun Temple which is at Modhera - about 25kms from Mehsana and102kms from Ahmedabad.
 I have been born and brought up in Ahmedabad and hence it's one of my favorite cities.It's not for the first time I visited this temple.
 I did visit when I was in my second or third grade.
 But as I did not remembered much I decided to see it once again.Well the Sun temple is the temple of the Hindu Sun God built before about almost 900 years ago by the King of Solanki dynasty.Immediately after reaching there we hired a guide who took us to each and every corner of the temple and explained us most of the details which he could and from all the knowledge bank he had.
 We asked his fees and it was only 150 Rs.
 So we were glad and immediately agreed to be his students for some time.
 Also he showed his ID card and hence we were assured that he is worth to be hired.Now in this temple there are no prayers done for the God and now it is under the observation of Archeological survey of India.I am fond of great architectural work and hence this place left me mesmerized.There are beautiful carvings done on the pillars of this temple and on the tomb of the temple.This temple is divided into Surya Kund,Sabha Mandap and Sanctum sanctorum.The tour guide informed us that the idols and carvings were destroyed by Mughals who looted the temple.
 He also informed us that inside the temple there was idol of Sun God and which had a diamond on its forehead.
 When suns first rays used to hit this diamond the rays used to reflect the diamond and used to get scattered all the place inside the room of the temple.
 This idol was even looted by Mughals and no one knows where this idol is now.Inside the temple there are beautiful carvings of different idols which depicts the way to live life and different stages/parts of life including Kamasutra.You can find more details in this link:https://en.wikipedia.org/wiki/Sun_Temple,_ModheraMeanwhile just have a look at these beautiful pics and keep us following until our part two of the trip to Rani Ki Vav ( queen of step wells ) and Adalaj Ki Vav ( A step well in Ahmedabad ).